caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ##### AHA moment

 We realized we were doing rework as we were visiting each element a lot of times.
 But, what really took us to the next level, was the **hashmap**.
 Hashmaps are really the copper bullet for most algorithms as the hashing power let you write and read in O(1).

-// TODO: is it really a telescopic sum?
-// TODO: put the specific section for "previous sections"

-todo:
-- poner update del libro
-- how to find top 2 numbers
-- get quote about minko for BigO complexity